yanxiaodi/ImagesImporter4XamariniOS/README.md

 ![1547163724009](assets/1547163724009.png)

 Actually, the file name of this image is `flag_white.png`(depends on your choice).
-But the name of the image set in the `Tests.xcassets` is `Images`.
+But the name of the image set in `Tests.xcassets` is `Images`.
 You can rename the image set by select it and update the `Name` property in `Properties` windows:

 ![1547163643546](assets/1547163643546.png)